Azure/PSRule.Rules.Azure/docs/en/rules/Azure.SQLMI.AADOnly.md

 ## SYNOPSIS

-Ensure Azure AD-only authentication is enabled.
+Ensure Azure AD-only authentication is enabled with Azure SQL Managed Instance.

 ## DESCRIPTION

-Azure AD authentication is a mechanism to connect to your SQL resource by using identities in Azure AD.
+Azure SQL Managed Instance supports authentication with SQL logins and Azure AD authentication.

+By default, authentication with SQL logins is enabled.
-SQL Managed Instance should be using Azure AD authentication.
-SQL legacy authentication mechanisms such as SQL logins are unable to provide sufficient protection for identities.
+SQL logins are unable to provide sufficient protection for identities.
 Azure AD authentication provides strong protection controls including conditional access, identity governance, and privileged identity management.

+Once you decide to use Azure AD authentication, you can disable authentication with SQL logins.

 ## RECOMMENDATION